 Diamonds are expensive, there's no doubt about it.

-Diamond lookalikes and lab grown diamonds are becoming extremely popular in the jewelry industry.
+Diamond lookalikes and diamonds that are grown in a lab are becoming extremely popular in the jewelry industry.

 In this Learning Jewelry guide, you'll find an in-depth guide to the most popular diamond look-alikes in the jewelry market today.